sinaghassemi/EnronSpamDetection/README.md

 ```

-Next, we perform tokenization and vectorization for the bag of words approach: first we split the contents into words then the words are assigned an integer index from a python dictionary whose keys are words and values are the indexes.
+Next, we perform tokenization and vectorization for the bag of words approach: first, we split the contents into words then the words are assigned an integer index from a python dictionary whose keys are words and values are the indexes.